ssi379/google_drive_sync/README.rst

 Sync The current folder and all its subfolders to Google Drive

-* Free software: BSD license
+* Free software: GNU GPL v3.0 license
 * Documentation: https://google_drive_sync.readthedocs.org.

 Features